 2) How to prepare data maps of California residents?

 Data mapping is a process that involves identifying the type of information you accumulate, why and where you hold it, and with whom you share it.
-This process also states how the information is transferred and addresses many other questions related to data collection and its daily usage.
+This process also states how the information transfers and addresses many other questions related to data collection and its daily usage.
+(California data privacy law 2020)

 CCPA requires you to conduct data mapping of your users from California.
-Although this is not a strict obligation by the CCPA it is considered a good practice that mitigates the risk associated with the data of your users.
+Although this is not a strict obligation by the CCPA it considers a good practice that mitigates the risk associated with the data of your users.

 3) How can we make your website CCPA compliant?

-CCPA requirements are clear and precise in relation to what a business must do to meet these by ensuring that they implement a CCPA compliant cookie consent solution on their website.
+CCPA requirements are clear and precise in relation to what a business must do.
+To meet these, ensuring that they implement a CCPA compliant cookie consent solution on their website.
 The requirements include:

 - A business must introduce a verification method for a person’s identity.